caiosw/dio-peopleapi/README.md

 <h2>Digital Innovation One - person api project for Java Developer Bootcamp</h2>

-The project consists of a company API for crud operations on the Person entity, the project uses the following technologies:
+The project consists of a company REST API for crud operations on the Person entity, the project uses the following technologies:

 * Maven
 * Spring Boot